Pumpkin soup is a perfect meal for chilly Autumn days. It's satisfying and full of nutrients. There's no better midday 'pick me up'.

 -salt to taste

 -cayenne pepper (1 spoon and some extra to sprinkle on top)

 -100 ml of double cream

 Please, cut ingredients in half if you're using kabocha or other small squash.

-Peel and cut the pumpkin into few cm chunks, add broth, salt to taste and cook stirring continuously until pumpkin gets tender.
+Peel and cut the pumpkin into few cm chunks, add broth, salt to taste, and cook stirring continuously until pumpkin gets tender.
 Add cayenne pepper and stir.
-Use hand blender to make consistency extra smooth.
+Use a hand blender to make consistency extra smooth.
 Pour double cream, stir, and bring soup the boil.
-Sprinkle it with dried rosemary, more cayenne pepper and serve.
+Sprinkle it with dried rosemary, more cayenne pepper, and serve.

 Please note: if you're worried it's going to be too spicy, you can add less cayenne pepper.

 You can scoop out the seeds from a nice looking pumpkin and serve your soup in a pumpkin bowl!
 Pictured above: Turban Squash used as a bowl.